-The Gulf of Mexico/Macondo Well incident
+The Gulf of Mexico/Macondo well incident

 The semisubmersible drilling rig, Deepwater Horizon, sank on April 22, 2010 after an explosion and fire onboard the rig that began on April 20, 2010.
 The Deepwater Horizon was owned by Transocean Ltd. and had been drilling the Macondo/MC252 exploration well in Mississippi Canyon Block 252 in the Gulf of Mexico for the lease operator, BP Exploration & Production, Inc. (BP Exploration), an indirect wholly owned subsidiary of BP p.l.c.
-Crude oil flowing from the well site has spread across thousands of square miles of the Gulf of Mexico and has reached the United States Gulf Coast.
-Efforts to contain the flow of hydrocarbons from the well are being led by the United States government and by BP p.l.c., BP Exploration, and their affiliates (collectively, BP).
-In addition, there were eleven fatalities and a number of injuries as a result of the Macondo Well incident.
-The cause of the explosion, fire, and resulting oil spill is being investigated by numerous industry participants, governmental agencies, and Congressional committees.
+Crude oil flowing from the well site spread across thousands of square miles of the Gulf of Mexico and reached the United States Gulf Coast.
+Efforts to contain the flow of hydrocarbons from the well were led by the United States government and by BP p.l.c., BP Exploration, and their affiliates (collectively, BP) and the well was permanently capped on September 19, 2010.
+There were eleven fatalities and a number of injuries as a result of the Macondo well incident.

 We performed a variety of services on the Macondo well, including cementing, mud logging, directional drilling, measurement-while-drilling, and rig data acquisition services.
-We had completed the cementing of the final production casing string in accordance with BP Exploration's requirements approximately 20 hours prior to the Macondo Well incident.
+We had completed the cementing of the final production casing string in accordance with BP Exploration's requirements approximately 20 hours prior to the Macondo well incident.
 We believe that we performed all such work in accordance with BP Exploration's specifications for its well construction plan and BP Exploration's instructions.

 Investigations.
-The United States Department of Homeland Security and Department of the Interior have begun a joint investigation into the cause of the Macondo Well incident.
-The United States Coast Guard, a component of the United States Department of Homeland Security, and the BOE (formerly known as the Minerals Management Service), a bureau of the United States Department of the Interior, share jurisdiction over the investigation into the Macondo Well incident.
-In addition, another investigation has been commenced by the Chemical Safety Board, and the President of the United States has established the National Commission on the BP Deepwater Horizon Oil Spill and Offshore Drilling to, among other things, examine the relevant facts and circumstances concerning the causes of the Macondo Well incident and develop options for guarding against future oil spills associated with offshore drilling.
-We are assisting in efforts to identify the factors that led to the Macondo Well incident and have participated and will continue to participate in various hearings relating to the incident held by, among others, various committees and subcommittees of the House of Representatives and the Senate of the United States.
+The United States Department of Homeland Security and Department of the Interior are jointly investigating the cause of the Macondo well incident.
+The United States Coast Guard, a component of the United States Department of Homeland Security, and the BOE (formerly known as the Minerals Management Service), a bureau of the United States Department of the Interior, share jurisdiction over the investigation into the Macondo well incident.
+In addition, other investigations have been commenced by the Chemical Safety Board, the National Academy of Science and the National Commission on the BP Deepwater Horizon Oil Sp ill and Offshore Drilling that the President of the United States has established to, among other things, examine the relevant facts and circumstances concerning the causes of the Macondo well incident and develop options for guarding against future oil spills associated with offshore drilling.
+We are assisting in efforts to identify the factors that led to the Macondo well incident and have participated and will continue to participate in various hearings relating to the incident held by, among others, various committees and subcommittees of the House of Representatives and the Senate of the United States.

-On May 28, 2010, the United States Department of the Interior issued an order imposing a six month suspension on all offshore deepwater drilling projects.
+On May 28, 2010, the United States Department of the Interior issued an order imposing a six-month suspension on all offshore deepwater drilling projects.
 A preliminary injunction was issued blocking enforcement of the deepwater drilling suspension on June 22, 2010, and the Department of the Interior issued a new suspension of deepwater drilling on July 12, 2010.
+On October 12, 2010, the Department of the Interior announced it was lifting the deepwater drilling suspension.